Are Utilities Included When Renting a Room in Los Angeles?

 When Utilities Are Included in the Rent

-Utilities are more likely to be included when:
+Utilities are more likely to be included in:

 -